 Steel Reserve – 67 percent of the time, it works every time.
 However, at 12% ABV, Earthquake High Gravity Lager will get you “tore out the frame” 100 percent of the time.

 Earlier tonight I made my way to the BP station – not to buy gas mind you (Fuck BP) – to buy my go-to 4 pack of Steel Reserve tall boys when I made a startling discovery.
 On the shelf below all the gaudy Four Loko cans, nestled right NEXT to the Steel Reserve was a line of silver and black cans with “Earthquake” emblazoned in red on them.

 I didn’t pay them much mind at first.
-I actually picked up a flavor of Four Loko that I hadn’t tried yet and was studying it when I noticed out of my peripheral that the Earthquake can shared the same 12% ABV rating as the foul-tasting Four Loko I had in my hand.
+I actually picked up Four Loko Fruit Punch that I hadn’t tried yet and was studying it when I noticed out of my peripheral that the Earthquake can shared the same 12% ABV rating as the foul-tasting Four Loko I had in my hand.